 - (1) a storm tide inundation area

 - (2) an erosion prone area

-- (3) any other area identified by a local government in a planning scheme as a coastal hazard area
+- (3) any other area identified by a local government in a planning scheme as a coastal hazard area.

-Editor's note: the storm tide inundation area and erosion prone area are indicatively shown on the SARA Interactive Mapping System
+Editor's note: the storm tide inundation area and erosion prone area are indicatively shown on the DA mapping system.